billbessas/Portfolio/IT-Support/Resume/Support Resume.md

 - Simulated attack using PowerShell payload to demonstrate containment via user privilege separation

-### Network Troubleshooting Practice – *Self-Directed | 2025*
--> 2025
-- Used Wireshark to trace DNS resolution failures and identify packet loss issues
-- Built a home lab with switch, router, and endpoints to practice subnetting, IP conflict resolution, and connectivity testing
-- Logged findings in a simulated support ticket system (Notion) to document process and escalation points

 ---
 ## CERTIFICATIONS & EDUCATION
 - **CompTIA Security+**, 2025